Silverr12/DMA-CFW-Guide/README.md

 6. DSN(Device Serial Number) if you see it in there, for me it was on the box of the donor card

 ## **3. Initial Customisation**
-Once again due to limited knowledge I'll be focusing on the PCIeSquirrel section of ufrisk's pcileech at the moment, sorry to those using other cards.
+Once again due to limited knowledge, I'll be focusing on the PCIeSquirrel section of ufrisk's pcileech at the moment, sorry to those using other cards.

 ### Using Visual Studio
 1. Open the PCIeSquirrel folder from Pcileech with Visual Studio and use Ctrl+Shift+F to search the solution for `rw[20]` to find the master abort flag/auto-clear status register, it should be listed in `pcileech_pcie_cfg_a7.sv` on line 209, now change the accompanying 0 to a 1 along with the accompanying one on `rw[21]`.
-2. Now in the same file go to `rw[127:64]` to find your DSN field listed as `rw[127:64]  <= 64'h0000000101000A35;    // cfg_dsn`, insert your Serial Number there as such `rw[127:64]  <= 64'h0000000xxxxxxxx;    // cfg_dsn` <sub>(I don't think it has to be exact as long as its not the hard coded value that pcileech comes with, as that is what AC's would scan for, please correct me if im wrong though.)</sub>
+2. Now in the same file go to `rw[127:64]` to find your DSN field listed as `rw[127:64]  <= 64'h0000000101000A35;    // cfg_dsn`, insert your Serial Number there as such `rw[127:64]  <= 64'h0000000xxxxxxxx;    // cfg_dsn` <sub>(I don't think it has to be exact as long as its not the hard-coded value that pcileech comes with, as that is what AC's would scan for, please correct me if I'm wrong though.)</sub>
-3. Use the search function once again to search for `bar_0` which should be located in `pcie_7x_0.xci`, change the accompanying default `>FFFFF000<` to the bar1 address you gathered in step 1, don't mind that its your 'bar1' that you're pasting into bar0, RWEverything shifted them all up by one.
+3. Use the search function once again to search for `bar_0` which should be located in `pcie_7x_0.xci`, and change the accompanying default `>FFFFF000<` to the bar1 address you gathered in step 1, don't mind that its your 'bar1' that you're pasting into bar0, RWEverything shifted them all up by one.

 ## **4. Vivado Project Generation and Customisation**
-1. Press your windows key and type 'tcl shell' and open it, then use cd to point to your project folder, this is easily done by going to your project folder, clicking on the file address bar and copying the file address (before cding you *may* have to reverse the slashes in the address.)
+1. Press your Windows key and type 'tcl shell' and open it, then use cd to point to your project folder, this is easily done by going to your project folder, clicking on the file address bar and copying the file address (before cding you *may* have to reverse the slashes in the address.)
 2. Now type in `source vivado_generate_project.tcl -notrace` and wait for it to finish.